lewisknewton/questionnaire-engine/README.md

 * *Web* routes, designed to serve client files for normal browser use

 Their endpoints are defined in [server.js](server.js).
 The functions called at these endpoints are defined in [api-routes.js](routes/api-routes.js) and [web-routes.js](routes/web-routes.js), respectively.

+For simplicity and security, short IDs are used for all endpoints instead of unique IDs.

 #### API